DeityVengy/Star-Wars-Genesis-Timeline/README.md

 ### 3 BDT (same year as original clone wars)
 - The Trade Federation discovers the Republic’s plans to build an Orbital Battle Station and declares war.
 The Senate vote to remove the current Chancellor from office and appoint the indoctrinated Palpatine as a replacement.
 - The Republic discovers the clone army on Kamino and officially begins the Clone Wars at the Battle of Geonosis.

+### 1 BDT
 - The Shadow Collective is formed on Mandalore by Darth Maul.
 The Neo Crusaders are founded in response by an unknown individual, presumably Nom Anor.
-The Clone Wars continue for 3 years.

 ### 0 ADT (19 years before original Battle of Yavin)
 - The surface of Taris is seemingly vaporized, killing trillions and leaving only remnants of the former civilization.
 The Republic and Trade Federation agree to a ceasefire and sign a peace treaty shortly after.
 (THIS IS WHERE THINGS DEVIATE IMMENSELY)